Canonizing Graphs of Bounded Rank-Width in Parallel via Weisfeiler--Leman: Conclusion

 \section{Conclusion}

-We showed that the $(6k+3, O(\log n))$-WL algorithm identifies graphs of bounded rank width.
-As a consequence, we obtain a $\textsf{TC}^{1}$ upper bound for isomorphism testing of graphs of bounded rank width.
-In the process, we also improved the Weisfeiler--Leman dimension from $3k+4$ \cite{grohe2019canonisation} to $3k+3$, though it is not known if even $(3k+4)$-WL can identify graphs of bounded rank width in $O(\log n)$ rounds.
+We showed that the $(6k+3, O(\log n))$-WL algorithm identifies graphs of bounded rank-width.
+As a consequence, we obtain a $\textsf{TC}^{1}$ upper bound for isomorphism testing of graphs of bounded rank-width.
+In the process, we also improved the Weisfeiler--Leman dimension from $3k+4$ \cite{grohe2019canonisation} to $3k+3$, though it is not known if even $(3k+4)$-WL can identify graphs of bounded rank-width in $O(\log n)$ rounds.
 We conclude with several open questions.

 It would be of interest to close the gap between the $(3k+3)$-WL bound where the iteration number is unknown and our $(6k+3)$-WL upper bound to obtain $O(\log n)$ rounds.
 One possible strategy would be to show that the exists a rank decomposition of width $k$ where the host tree has height $O(\log n)$.